-Tom, Long Beach, IN, on Lake Michigan
+Tom, Long Beach, Indiana

 I grew up in a town on Lake Michigan shores called Long Beach, IN, just a few miles north of Michigan City, IN.
 I remember the first experience I had with rip currents or "undertow" as we called it.
 It was the most frightening moment I had in my, at the time, young life.
 I am approaching retirement age and have dived in several different areas of the U.S. mainland, Hawaii and the Carribean.
 Having a basis for comparison, I believe the force of the water in Lake Michigan and the other Great Lakes is much stronger.

 I am told because of the long shape and the comparatively narrow distance between the eastern and western shores of Lake Michigan, many of the ships captains that deliver goods and services on the Great Lakes have a deep respect for this lake.
 I have seen the lake kick up from a dead calm roaring fury in 15-20 minutes, reminding all of nature's power.

 As for my experiences in lake rip currents, I have noticed one common thread, there always seemed to be a central point of the outflow current that seemed to focus mainly in one direction.
 As I learned to deal with these situations I became more confident that as I swam at right angles to the outflow, I quickly found stable water that was moving with the wind direction, which was usually parallel and somewhat heading onshore.
 At that point getting back to shore was not a problem.

 I can fully appreciate the fear and panic one can feel in the grip of an undertow.
 To this day I've never forgotten my introduction to "Mr. Rip [Current]."
 The only caution I can offer is know what to expect and how to deal with it, don't freak out, and you'll swim out with a tale to tell.